myersm0/what-was-said/docs/DEVELOPMENT.md

 9. **JSON API via serve**: Localhost axum server holding the DB connection open, exposing storage functions as JSON endpoints.
 Designed as the agent-facing interface, avoiding per-call process spawn overhead.

+10. **Foreign key enforcement**: `PRAGMA foreign_keys = ON` set on every connection.
+All parent-child relationships use `ON DELETE CASCADE`.
+A migration system in `initialize()` detects old schemas and rebuilds tables as needed, preventing orphaned rows.

+11. **Near-duplicate detection via MinHash**: Documents are fingerprinted at ingest using 3-word shingle MinHash signatures.
+New documents are compared against existing docs within a configurable time window (default ±180 days).
+Near-duplicates are ingested normally but the older version is tagged `superseded`, preserving both versions while flagging staleness.

 ## Adding a New CLI Command

 1. Add a variant to the `Command` enum in main.rs with clap attributes